 If you don’t know what an ultrasonic cleaner is, I’d highly recommend reading up on what they are and how they work.
 Put simply, they use a process called “cavitation”, whereby ultrasounds are bounced around in a tub of water, which bombards the surface of anything you put inside with little tiny air bubbles.
 Combined with a mid detergent, it’s highly effective when cleaning items that have lots of little cavities or inaccessible areas.

 Ultrasonic cleaners range in price from under a hundred dollars to many thousands of dollars.
-I bought mine on eBay for under $200, and it has a 10 litre tub.
 My recommendation would be to buy what you can afford.
 With a cheaper cleaner, items will probably take longer to clean, which has the potential to do damage over time.